 A full building survey is a comprehensive inspection of the property that will give you detailed information about its condition and any repair work that might be needed.
-This is often recommended if you’re buying an older property, or one that you know needs some work doing to it.
+This is often recommended if you’re buying an older property or one that you know needs some work done to it.

 Check the energy performance certificate

 The certificate shows the energy efficiency for the property on a scale from A (very efficient) to G (inefficient).
 The higher the rating, the lower the fuel bills are likely to be.
 The certificate also gives information on emissions of carbon dioxide (CO2), which is linked to climate change.

 If you’re thinking of buying a property, it’s important to check the energy performance certificate (EPC).
 The certificate shows the energy efficiency for the property on a scale from A (very efficient) to G (inefficient).
 The higher the rating, the lower the fuel bills are likely to be.
 The certificate also gives information on emissions of carbon dioxide (CO2), which is linked to climate change.

 EPCs are produced by independent assessors and are valid for 10 years.
 They must be available free of charge before you buy a property.
 You can ask for an EPC from the seller, estate agent or letting agent.